LittleJustices/Rustball/ROLLSYNTAX.md

 Because of the way Sixball stores dice, if there are dice of multiple different sizes in the pool, keep high will preferentially keep larger dice (i.e. dice with more sides) over smaller ones if it has to pick between dice that came up the same number.
 It will still return a smaller die showing a greater result before a larger die showing a lesser result.

+Note that keep high and keep low do not preserve the order of dice in a pool.
+The dice will be sorted in ascending order of result in the output pool.

 If you try to keep more dice than there are in the pool, keep high will just give back the entire pool unmodified.
 If you keep 0 dice, you get an empty pool.

 ##### Low